Azalina’s Serves Malaysian Food Like No Other

 What are we drinking?

 To pair with the complex and flavorful fare, take your pick of beer and wine.
-On the wine front, Eusope recommends one of the California Wines from Carboniste: “Because our flavors are big and bold, some of the wine’s effervescence cuts through the richness.
+On the wine front, Eusope recommends one of the California wines from Carboniste: “Because our flavors are big and bold, some of the wine’s effervescence cuts through the richness.
 The flavor complexity becomes more rounded.”

 But where things get more interesting are in the non-alcoholic mocktails, from which there are five to choose from.
 Her favorite is the tamarind and date soda, which features a base of roasted-then-dehydrated dates simmered in tamarind extract.
-The dates are pureed and coconut soda water is added to it.
+The dates are puréed and coconut soda water is added to it.
 “It’s sweet and sour and refreshing; it’s a staple drink in my household growing up,” says Eusope.

 There’s a story with the space, too.